mcm-ham/ckeditor-image-uploader/README.md

 # ckeditor-image-uploader

 This repo contains a custom written image uploader form for CKeditor.
-This has been added to example projects for Webforms and MVC.
+This has been added to example projects for Webforms, MVC 5 and .NET Core.

 ### Notes